Arriving in the UK

 - Money options

 Our International Student Advisers offer confidential support to all Queen Mary students, providing expert guidance on visa and international student issues.
-We're authorized to give visa advice, ensuring you stay informed about your options.
+We're authorised to give visa advice, ensuring you stay informed about your options.
 Our role is to empower you with information and solutions, letting you make decisions that fit your needs.
 While we usually help you explore solutions independently, we can also advocate on your behalf if needed.
 Keep in mind that UK immigration rules change, so verify advice closer to implementation.